tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Desired Outcome:

 The user finds a local charity with a specified cause they want to support and makes a donation.
+The user also confirms that the donation has been made and that they chose a legitimate charity.

 #### Base Knowledge:

 I expect the user knows how to search for local charity.
+I expect they also know how much they're able to give to the charity and

 #### Required Knowledge: